giga-sec/gigaSec-Tech-Notes/3. Notes/NMAP.md

 Thus the port is considered to be ==**filtered**==.

 ##### The PROBLEM if pocket is behind FIREWALL
+It can be extremely difficult (if not impossible) to get an accurate reading of the target(s).

 In IPtables for Linux, if we run this command:
 `iptables -I INPUT -p tcp --dport <port> -j REJECT --reject-with tcp-reset`